 - Food recommendation: Pekandelan Warung is right by the waterfall, in a tranquil setting with great food!

-You can’t go to Bali and not see a waterfall.
-The island is famous for them, they’re magnificent, and there are plenty of them to see and explore!
+You can’t go to Bali and not see a waterfall so don’t forget to add Tegenungan Waterfall to your Bali itinerary.
+The island is famous for waterfalls, they’re magnificent, and there are plenty of them to see and explore.

 Surrounded by dense Balinese greenery and palm trees, Tegenungan waterfall is an awesome spectacle of nature.
 It flows into a natural pool where you can cool off and hang out in the crisp fresh water after your morning of walking around.
 Make your way under the thunderous waterfall to get a real sense of its power – it’s quite literally a breathtaking experience!

-The waterfall is pretty accessible and well set up for tourists, just don’t forget to bring your swimsuit and a towel.
+The waterfall is pretty accessible and well set up for tourists visiting Bali, just don’t forget to bring your swimsuit and a towel.

 - Why it’s awesome: Hang out with hundreds of monkeys roaming free in a forest sanctuary!